Table of Contents

 1. Supply

 The supply of tokens is a crucial factor in the tokenomics of various projects.
 There are two aspects to consider: the total and the circulating supply.
-There are only 21 million Bitcoins in existence, and Bitcoin miners will create the last one in 2140.
-However, the entire collection of Solana (SOL) is only 508 million SOL.
+There are only 21 million Bitcoin (BTC) in existence, and Bitcoin miners will create the last one in 2140.
+However, the entire collection of Solana is 508 million SOL tokens.

 The number of tokens created in nonfungible projects is also limited.